university-bootcamp/coding-environment/windows-vagrant.md

 Error messages indicating that:

 > Timed out while waiting for the machine to boot.
-This means Vagrant was unable to communicate with the guest machine within th e configured ("config.vm.boot_timeout" value) time period.
+This means Vagrant was unable to communicate with the guest machine within the configured ("config.vm.boot_timeout" value) time period.

 This error message indicates that your computer was unable to connect to the vagrant environment.
 This can happen if your computer is incompatible with vagrant.